 Complete TC-20, Schedule J to determine the apportionment fraction (decimal).
 The factors express a ratio for tangible property in Utah to total tangible property everywhere, for wages and salaries in Utah to total wages and salaries everywhere, and for sales in Utah to total sales everywhere.
 These factors or ratios are used to arrive at the Utah apportionment fraction calculated to six decimals.
-This fraction (decimal) is then applied to the apportionable income (or loss) apportioned to Utah.
+This fraction (decimal) is then applied to the apportionable income (or loss) on Schedule A to arrive at the amount of income (or loss) apportioned to Utah.
 In cases where one or more of the factors is omitted due to peculiar aspects of the business operations, use the number of factors present to determine the Utah apportionment fraction.